 We recommend using the Authy app if you do not have a mobile device - such as most iOS or Android smartphones and tablets - capable of running the Google Authenticator app.
 (If you do have one of these, you can find setup instructions for your device in Logging into Savio.)

-Authy is a Chrome app; that is, it requires the presence of the Chrome browser but works more like a desktop app than a browser extension.
-This app can be installed and used wherever Chrome runs, including on MS Windows, OS X / macOS, and Linux.
+Authy is a desktop app.
+This app can be installed on MS Windows, OS X / macOS, and Linux.

 Setting up Authy¶

-In the following section of the download page (https://www.authy.com/app/desktop/), click the icon for the OS you're using:
+- In the following section of the download page, click the icon for the device and OS you're using:

 - Follow the on-screen instructions to send a text message to your phone, or to call you.
 This will give you a code that you will need to enter into Authy.

-- Next, in Authy's window, click the "Settings" (gear) icon at upper left:
+- Next, in Authy's window, click the "Settings" (gear) icon (lower right):

-- Click the red Plus ('+') button on that screen to create a new account.
+- Select the red Plus ('+') button on that screen to create a new account.
 You'll now see a screen asking for you to enter a code:

-- Now you'll leave Authy, go back to your main Chrome window, and get that code.
+Now you'll leave Authy, go back to your browser window, and get that code.
 Visit the Non-LBL Token Management web page to access the code you need.

-- Login to that web page by clicking the button for the external account (UC Berkeley CalNet, Google, Facebook, or LinkedIn) that you previously linked to your Savio/BRC cluster account.
+- Login to the Non-LBL Token Management web page by clicking the button for the external account (UC Berkeley CalNet, Google, Facebook, or LinkedIn) that you previously linked to your Savio/BRC cluster account.

 (If, when doing so, you encounter the error message, "Login Error: There was an error logging you in.
-The account that you logged in with has not been mapped to a system account", please complete Step 1, on linking your personal account to a BRC cluster account, in Logging into BRC Clusters.
+The account that you logged in with has not been mapped to a system account", please complete this form to link your personal account to a BRC cluster account.
 Then, return right back here, to re-try this step in the Authy instructions.)